 How to use funding

-This page contains guidelines on funding use for applicants, funding recipients and sites of research.
+This page provides guidelines on funding use for applicants, funding recipients and sites of research.

-The funding terms are available in the annually updated document Research Council of Finland funding terms and conditions (PDF).
+The funding terms are available in the annually updated document Research Council of Finland's funding terms and conditions (PDF).
 Also read the summary describing the latest updates to the terms (PDF).
-See the list below for earlier versions.
+See the archive below for earlier versions.

 The terms that apply to a funding decision are sent to the funding recipient as an appendix to the funding decision.
 Funding terms adopted after a funding decision may include conditions that apply retroactively to decisions made earlier.
 Such cases are mentioned separately in the terms.